ShreeHarish/DeCaptcha/README.md

 The dataset was provided as a part of assignment for the course CS771 at the Indian Institute of Technology, Kanpur, during Summer Term 2022.

-The dataset consists of 2000 synthetically generated images with 4 hex characters in each.
+The dataset consists of 2000 images with 4 hex characters in each.

 Each image has a light background color with comparatively darker color for the characters.